SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Problem Environment Description

 The multi‐echelon inventory management problem involves coordinating replenishment orders across a five‐tier supply network—raw‐material suppliers, producers, distributors, retailers, and end‐markets—under time‐varying demand.
 At each period, the decision maker chooses continuous order quantities along each transportation route, with orders subject to fixed lead times before arrival.
 On‐hand and in‐transit inventories incur holding costs, while unmet demand is backlogged and penalized.
 The objective is to maximize cumulative net profit—total sales revenue minus procurement, operating, holding, and shortage penalty costs—over a finite planning horizon.

-We adopt a centralized, single‐product framework \cite{perez2021algorithmic} in which all replenishment decisions are made by a central planner, and customer demand at each retailer‐to‐market link is drawn from a known stationary distribution, such as a Gaussian with specified mean and variance.
+We adopt a centralized, single‐product framework \citep{perez2021algorithmic} in which all replenishment decisions are made by a central planner, and customer demand at each retailer‐to‐market link is drawn from a known stationary distribution, such as a Gaussian with specified mean and variance.
 Transportation is lossless with deterministic lead times, and replenishment quantities are bounded by per‐route capacity, with any excess actions penalized.
 Episodes terminate after a fixed number of periods.
+A schematic of the environment is shown in figure \ref{fig:InvMgmt_schematic}.